ssamyuu/File-Integrity-Validator-using-Tkinter/README.md

 # File-Integrity-Validator-using-Tkinter
-This Tkinter-based desktop app verifies file integrity by computing and comparing MD5 hashes.
-Users can add files, view their hashes, save/export data, and verify integrity.
-Features include overall hash generation, error alerts, and a clean, user-friendly interface.
+This Tkinter-based desktop app validates file integrity using MD5 hashes.
+Users can add files, generate and verify hashes, and view results in a user-friendly interface.
+It supports saving data in binary format (.bin) and exporting in CSV format, with overall hash generation and error handling.